alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 <br/>

 ### Module-based Comparison: Flux vs PyTorch
 In addition to the functional API, Flux supports a modular approach to building models as well.
 This section demonstrates how to build an equivalent model to those presented above using custom training loops and modular model design.
-Rather than comparing to Tensorflow again, this time the corresponding code PyTorch is used as the basis of comparison.
+Rather than comparing to Tensorflow again, this time the corresponding PyTorch code is used as the basis of comparison.

+#### PyTorch Helper Functions
 To start off, a PyTorch dataloading function is set up using the built-in dataloader class.
 {% highlight python %}
 def get_dataloaders(batch_size, shuffle):
     transform = transforms.Compose([